Coggeshall Town F.C.: History

 Coggeshall had two spells in the Essex Intermediate League during the 1990s, before rejoining the Essex & Suffolk Border League.
 They won Division Three in 1994–95 and were Division Three runners-up in 2000–01.
 In 2012–13 they finished second in Division One, earning promotion to the Premier Division.
 In 2015–16 they won the Premier Division and the League Cup, beating Holland 4–3 on penalties, following a 0–0 draw.
 At the end of the season they were promoted to Division One of the Eastern Counties League.
 The following season saw them finish as Division One runners-up, resulting in promotion to the Premier Division.
 In 2017–18 the club won the Premier Division title at the first attempt, earning promotion to the North Division of the Isthmian League.

 Coggeshall's first season in the Isthmian League ended with a fourth-place finish and qualification for the promotion play-offs, with the club losing 1–0 to Maldon & Tiptree in the semi-finals.
+In 2022–23 they finished fourth-from-bottom of the division.
+After losing an inter-step play-off to Winterton Rangers the club were relegated to the Essex Senior League.
+The club finished bottom of the Essex Senior League the following season and were relegated to Division One South of the Eastern Counties League.

 Ground

-The club originally played at Mynheer Park, before moving to Barnard Field on Pointweel Lane for the 1880–81 season.
+The club originally played at Myneer Park, before moving to Barnard Field on Pointwell Lane for the 1880–81 season.
 The following season saw the club move to Highfields Farm Park, where they played until relocating to Fabians Field on Colne Road in 1890.
 In 1895 the club returned to Highfields.
 After being given notice to leave the ground in 1960, land for a new ground on West Street was offered to them on a leasehold basis, with £2,000 raised to prepare it for the club.
 A pavilion was opened in 1961, a stand in 1964 and a clubhouse in 1971, at which point the club moved its headquarters from the Chapel Hotel.
 Floodlights were installed in 1967.
 When the landowner decided to sell the site in 1981, the club raised enough money to purchase it.

 The ground's record attendance of 1,124 was set at the end of the 1967–68 when Coggeshall defeated Tiptree United to win the Essex & Suffolk Border League at the end of the 1967–68 season.